JoelHutchinson/JoelHutchinson/README.md

 ### 🚀 Full-Stack Web Developer | AI & ML Enthusiast

-I'm a full-stack developer skilled in modern web technologies, cloud computing, and AI/ML.
-I specialize in building scalable applications and optimizing performance.
+I’m a full-stack developer with a strong background in web development, cloud platforms, and AI/ML.
 ---

 ### 🔧 Tech Stack